Spark Broadband Review

 Does Spark offer a free modem?

-Yes, Spark offers a free modem with its 5G Discover and naked ADSL/VDSL plans.
-For the rest of the plans, you will have to purchase a modem compatible with the Spark network.
+No, you will have to Bring Your Own, or purchase a modem compatible with the Spark network.
 You can do that by checking Spark’s modem compatibility page.

 Does Spark offer additional perks?